mongoemon/robotframeworkpractice/README.md

 - Test results are saved in the `results/` folder (ignored by git).
 - You can add more environments by creating new variable files in the `variables/` folder.
 - Custom keywords are organized in the `resources/` folder for reuse and maintainability.
+- Mobile app APKs are stored in the `apps/` folder.

 ---